 Weight gain occurs for multiple reasons.
 Those of us emerging from the holidays a few (or many) lbs heavier than when we started know a few brownies and glasses of eggnog that could be the culprits.
 But, holiday snacking and drinking is not the only reason for weight gain.
-In fact, many of the reasons we gain weight has nothing to do with how much we exercise or how much we eat.
+In fact, many of the reasons we gain weight have nothing to do with how much we exercise or how much we eat.
 Instead, factors like inflammation, leaky gut, changes in your microbiome, environmental toxins, and your genes are directly contributing to your weight gain.
 One huge and very often-overlooked reality is that a hormonal imbalance causes weight gain.

 Which Hormones Contribute to Weight Gain?

 Insulin takes the cake when it comes to hormones in your body that contribute to weight gain.
 Insulin actually contributes to much more serious issues like Inflammation and chronic disease.
 However, this hormone is not the only disruptor in the body when it comes to weight gain.
 Thyroid, cortisol, and your sex hormones all play a role in your weight and health.
 A hormonal imbalance causes weight gain when these hormones are too prevalent or too minimal in your body.
 Let’s look at each one briefly below.

 Low-thyroid function, or hypothyroidism, is extremely common yet often undiagnosed.
 With low thyroid function, your body does not produce enough of thyroid hormone, which causes symptoms such as: